 Adjunct Professional Lecturer

-Ajay Bhatt is a senior attorney with the Human Rights Violator Law Division, part of the Human Rights Violators and War Crimes Center at the Department of Homeland Security.
-Prior to this current position, Ajay served at the U.S. Department of State, where he served with the Office of Inspector General and in the Bureau of Democracy, Human Rights and Labor.
+Ajay Bhatt is a Senior Attorney with the Human Rights Law Division, part of the Human Rights Violators and War Crimes Center at the U.S. Department of Homeland Security (DHS).
+Previously, from 2001-2005, Bhatt served at the U.S. Department of State (DOS), where he worked for the Office of Inspector General's Office of Counsel and later for the Bureau of Democracy, Human Rights and Labor.
+At DOS, Bhatt served on domestic and international delegations to the United Nations and to the Organization of American States.

 View Profile